-We are halfway through the #800gChallenge!
+We are through two weeks of the #800gChallenge!
 That’s more than 11,000 grams (g) per person of fruits and veggies (more than 24 pounds!).
-Hopefully, besides leaderboarding, this challenge is introducing you to a useful tool to make better food choices.
-But, it is also up to the user to optimize the #800g metric for them.
+Hopefully, this challenge is introducing you to a useful tool to make better food choices.
+But it is also up to the user to optimize the #800g metric for them.
 One of the best ways everyone can optimize it is to eat a diverse array of whole foods to hit their 800g total.

 Some label specific foods as “superfoods,” due to a high concentration of certain nutrients within them (e.g., blueberries for vitamin C).
 It is often implied these short list of foods are a “magic bullet” to health.
 But the practical summary of these “superfood” lists is: the best superfoods are whole foods.
 Trying to suggest that certain types of whole foods are any more or less valuable than other types of whole foods is flawed for a variety of reasons.